SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/index.md

 ---
 uid: help-en-screen-designer
 title: Screen designer
-description: Learn how to configure your Company, Contact, and Request cards in this how-to guide.
+description: Learn how to configure your screens and dialogs in this how-to guide.
 author: SuperOffice RnD
-so.date: 02.23.2023
+so.date: 01.02.2024
+so.version: 10.2.11
 keywords: screen designer
 so.topic: concept
 language: en
+so.audience: settings
+so.audience.tooltip: Settings and maintenance
 ---

 # Screen designer

  ![icon][img1]

 The Screen designer feature allows you to configure your main screens in SuperOffice CRM.
 You can create different screen layouts for different user groups, depending on their information needs and workflows.
-This will help your organisation to be more effective and focus on what matters most.
+This will help your organization to be more effective and focus on what matters most.

 > [!NOTE]
 > Screen designer (configurable screens) requires the Developer Tools licence.